Vaibhavi210/flask-kubernetes-cicd/README.md

 # 🚀 End-to-End CI/CD Deployment of Flask App on AWS EKS

-This project demonstrates a full CI/CD pipeline to build, test, containerize, and deploy a simple Flask app to AWS EKS using Jenkins, Docker, and Terraform.
+This project demonstrates a full CI/CD pipeline to build, containerize, and deploy a simple Flask app to AWS EKS using Jenkins, Docker, and Terraform.

 ---